-AA3851 SPACECRAFT PROPULSION.
-(3-2).
+AA3851 SPACECRAFT PROPULSION (3-2)

 Introduces concepts and devices in spacecraft propulsion.
 It reviews fundamental fluid mechanics, electricity and magnetism, and thermodynamics with molecular structure.
-Conventional chemical means such as H2/O2 and monopropellants are discussed.
-Electric propulsion schemes (resistojets, arcjets, ion, magneto-plasma-dynamic, etc.) are introduced and their performances contrasted with chemical schemes.
+Conventional chemical means such as $\rm H_2/O_2$ and monopropellants are discussed.
+Electric propulsion schemes (resistojets, arc-jets, ion, magneto-plasma-dynamic, etc.) are introduced and their performances contrasted with chemical schemes.
 Characteristics of more advanced concepts (laser, solar, nuclear, etc.) are also considered.
-PREREQUISITES: None.
+PREREQUISITE: Graduate standing in science or engineering

-AA3852 PROPULSION FOR LAUNCH VEHICLES.
-(4-0).
+AA3852 PROPULSION FOR LAUNCH VEHICLES (4-0)

 Introduction to propulsion for launch vehicles, beginning with mission energy requirements and an overview of current and proposed launch propulsion devices.
 Performance analysis, operating characteristics and propellant selection criteria are considered for airbreathing and solid, liquid and nuclear rocket motor propulsion systems.
-PREREQUISITES: AE2042, AE2043.
+PREREQUISITES: AA 2042, AA 2043

-AA3900 SPECIAL TOPICS IN AERONAUTICS.
-(V-0).
+AA3900 SPECIAL TOPICS IN AERONAUTICS (V-0)

 Directed graduate study or laboratory research.
 Course may be repeated for additional credit if topic changes.
-PREREQUISITE: Consent of Department
+PREREQUISITE: Consent of Department Chairman.
+Graded on Pass/Fail.

-AA4000 AERONAUTICAL ENGINEERING SEMINAR.
-(1-0).
+AA4000 AERONAUTICAL ENGINEERING SEMINAR (NO CREDIT) (1-0)